Paul Selberg, Executive Director

 Andrew Sierra, Political and Organizing Director

 As the proud son of two hard-working immigrant parents, Andrew has grown to learn about the value of hard work, honesty, and humility.
 His family came from a long line of rural farmers and ranchers that held a special connection with the land they were on.
 From a young age, they taught him about the importance of sustainable practices, especially as they often faced financial hardships.
-His roots fuel his passion for conservation and as Nevada Conservation League’s Organizing Manager, he is dedicated to uplifting marginalized communities to ensure their stories are heard.
+His roots fuel his passion for conservation and as Nevada Conservation League’s Political and Organizing Director, he is dedicated to uplifting marginalized communities to ensure their stories are heard.

 In the past few years, Andrew has used his time organizing his community, helping elect local & state-wide candidates, working at non-profit organizations, representing Nevadans on boards, building coalitions, and much more!
 The political world is his second home.

 He might not be battle-born, but he’s certainty battle-tested.
 He has deep community ties and is dedicated to giving back to those that gave him endless opportunities.
 While managing advocacy & electoral work, he also juggled a full-time school schedule.
 As a first-generation American and first-generation student, he is proud to say he holds an associate’s in Political Science and a Bachelors in Project Management from the College of Southern Nevada.

 Johnathan Lytle, Southern Nevada Policy and Advocacy Manager